 Hilton: If you are looking for a more luxurious hotel near the old town (just 200 meters outside the old town, then you may want to check out the Hilton in Dubrovnik.

-You can start your Croatia trip in the capital of the country if you visit Croatia for more than one week.
+You can start your Croatia trip in the capital of the country if you stay longer than one week Croatia.

 Zagreb is often overlooked for the more popular city of Dubrovnik – and while Zagreb does not lie on the coast (unlike many other cities, towns, and villages on this itinerary), it is well worth spending a day or two.